imthadh-ahamed/School-Event-Management/README.md

 Now, navigate to `localhost:3000` in your browser.
-The Backend API will be running at `localhost:5000`. modify a file called .env-sample to .evn in the frontend folder.
+The Backend API will be running at `localhost:5000`. modify a file called .env-sample to .env in the frontend folder.
 Inside it you can see this :
 REACT_APP_BASE_URL = http://localhost:5000
 <br>